Legislation of the City of Moscow

 This period may be distinguished by adoption of the first in the Moscow history act of the constitutional legislation predetermining the vector of the legal base development – the Charter of the City of Moscow.
 This Charter formulated the basic principles of organization and realization of state power and local self-government in the capital, delineated the authorities and responsibility of the bodies of representative and executive power, defined the principle of territorial organization of Moscow.

 Improvement of the life quality of the population is one of the key targets in the social policy of the city of Moscow.
 Therefore, the priority goal of the lawmaking activities of the Moscow deputies was and still remains the development and adoption of the laws called to resolve problems in the social sphere.
 In Moscow the legislation provides for different kinds and forms of in-kind help and privileges to the families with children aimed to stimulate families to have more children, support of low-income families, families with disabled children, families with adopted children.

 Availability until recently of a great number of departmental laws urged to introduce their codification in the legislative practice of the Duma.
 This step became the main distinguishing feature of the modern stage of the legislation development in the capital.
 The Duma adopted the Electoral Code of the City of Moscow (2005), the Code of the City of Moscow on Administrative Offenses (2007), the Town Building Code of the City of Moscow (2008).

-During 20 years the Duma passed 1166 laws of the city of Moscow, out of which the greatest number of drafts were submitted by the Mayor of Moscow – 800 draft laws, deputies, commissions and factions of the Duma – 338.
-The draft laws were also submitted by other subjects with the right of legislative initiative: theProsecutor of the city of Moscow – 14 draft laws, the Moscow City Election Commission – 4, theOmbudsman for the Rights of Children in the city of Moscow, the Chairman of the Moscow City Court, the Organizing Committee of the Duma, the Reconciliation Commission (of 1st convocation) – 1 each, the representative bodies of local self-government – 6 draft laws.
-The adopted laws of the city of Moscow by subjects of the right of legislative initiative may be grouped as follows (Diagram 1).
+The Duma passed 1576 laws of the city of Moscow, oof which the greatest number of drafts were submitted by the Mayor of Moscow – 946 draft laws, deputies, commissions and factions of the Duma – 550.
+The draft laws were also submitted by other subjects with the right of legislative initiative: the Prosecutor of the city of Moscow – 34 draft laws, the Council of municipal formations – 25 draft laws, the Moscow City Election Commission – 16, Commissioner for human rights in Moscow, the Ombudsman for the Rights of Children in the city of Moscow, the Chairman of the Moscow City Court, the Organizing Committee of the Duma, the representative bodies of local self-government, the Reconciliation Commission (of 1st convocation) – 1 each.
+The adopted laws of the city of Moscow by subjects of the right of legislative initiative may be grouped as follows (Diagram 1)